 What Vivian is describing is what I like to call a diversified Pinterest strategy.

-I have mentioned my experience with the Solo Stove in the Collective and on the podcast before.
+I have mentioned my experience with the Solo Stove on the podcast before.
 Because of a short 30-second promoted video pin on Pinterest, I could see the actual fire pit in action and I could see that it was smokeless.

 I hunted this product down to purchase because of that pin.
 It gave life to the product and made it so memorable to me.